talhamirzaa/MAD_Exp_06/README.md

 # Experiment No 6: Routes and Consume API

-To develop multiple activities and navigate through routes for our Flutter application
+To develop multiple activities and navigate through routes for our Flutter application.

 ## About Experiment